Construction Management Our Research Goals

-- Promote the dissemination of research findings through peer reviewed journals, conference presentations, and other outlets.
+Promote the dissemination of research findings through peer reviewed journals, conference presentations, and other outlets.

-- Maintain a close association with the needs of the regional industry through participation in the CM Department’s PADB Research and Outreach Committee to establish and review future directions for the Center’s initiatives.
+- Maintain a close association with the needs of the regional industry through participation in the Construction Management department’s PADB Research and Outreach Committee to establish and review future directions for the Center’s initiatives.

 - Prepare reports of research productivity for the department.